Jay Washington talks with Legendary Comedian, Actor and more, Michael Colyar

 Nathan details the use of these new formal elements, the ways which they apply thematically to Thirst Street, and their current and hoped for evolutions in his future work.

 Thirst Street follows Gina (Lindsay Burge) an American flight attendant who, after the suicide of her husband, finds a dream in Paris worth living for.
 But, as we quickly discover, that dream ends up being just one in a slew of questionable authenticities.

 Kaitlyn talks process, particularly, how her open individual preparations and approach meshed with Kathryn’s open and liberating methods of directing actors -- and how those things came together for Detroit's more difficult scenes.

-Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day by day?
+Would you have guessed the bulk of A Ghost Story’s aesthetic was decided on set, day to day?
 I wouldn’t have, and I didn’t.
-The fact derailed everything I thought I knew about Andrew Droz Palermo (Cinematographer: You’re Next, Rich Hill, A Teacher) and David Lowery’s (Writer/Director: Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.
+The fact derailed everything I thought I knew about cinematographer Andrew Droz Palermo (You’re Next, Rich Hill, A Teacher) and Writer/Director David Lowery’s ( Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in a spontaneous mode similar to the film’s production.

 Kathryn Bigelow has reentered the awards season with Detroit; offering the best ensemble cast you’ll see all year (both big name and soon to be breakout stars) Bigelow puts us in the murkier throes of the 1967 Detroit Riots by resurfacing some of its buried horrors.
 In the Algiers Motel incident three black teenage boys were slain by the hand of their protectors.
 One murder was left unsolved and the others were ruled “Justifiable Homicide” allowing all involved cops to walk unconvicted.